Video of the Week: Aided Language Input During Play

-When parents of hearing impaired babies learn of their children’s disability, many clamor to learn sign language and use it as they bathe, feed, and play with their children.
+When parents of Deaf or hard of hearing babies learn of their children’s disability, many clamor to learn sign language and use it as they bathe, feed, and play with their children.
 These parents may not be perfect sign language models, but they understand that their efforts to learn and use sign language will play a critical role in helping their children learn to communicate effectively.
 Thus, they strive to sign all day long as they talk to their kids.

 The pervasive, contextually-driven exposure to language is the foundation on which children build skills in interaction, vocabulary, and grammar.

 Children learning to communicate through AAC need that same foundation.
 It is important for them to hear the language of their community (e.g., spoken English, Spanish, Hebrew), of course.
 But it is also critical that they have high levels of exposure to the way that language is expressed through AAC.
 For these children, spoken language and language expressed through AAC serve as the dual pillars on which a foundation of verbal expression can be built.